 Despite that, good leadership qualities are not black and white, it’s a grey area.
 There are good and bad leadership qualities in every leader.
 A leader is also a human being who is bound to make a mistake, so the environment the leader is surrounded by should understand.

-Decision-Making Capabilities and Accountability
+Decision-Making Capabilities

 A good leader should be able to think of a future, in a smart and realistic manner.
 They should be able to think of different scenarios of what the future holds, so they’re prepared for anything.
 Any leader who has a vision for the future will be able to handle any obstacle that occurs.
-They will have forecast any forthcoming issue.
+They will have to forecast any forthcoming issues.

 Besides having a vision for the future, a good leader should be able to make a decision in a timely manner.
 This means that a leader needs to make the right choice at the right time-frame, and whenever necessary.
+Any decision made by a leader has a large influence on the rest of the team and towards stakeholders.

 Accountability